CREATE TABLE

 <column_type> Specifies the data type for the column.

-All identifiers are case insensitive unless double-quotes are used.
-For more information, please see the Object identifiers page.
+All identifiers are case-insensitive unless double-quotes are used.
+For more information, see Object identifiers.

 <column_name> <column_type> [NULL | NOT NULL] [DEFAULT <expression>]